dmepaiyeda/trivia-board/README.md

 - The goal is to answer questions in one minute
 - Player is provided with questions from different categories

+**Please note:** the styling on the hosted version web application is not a complete depiction of my application.
+It seems like Netlify (the tool I used to host the app)did not produce the correct styling for the game board.
+When you run the application, you will see that the game cards on the board are properly aligned.

 ## Categories

 - Sports